A: A backlink is when a page of another website links to a page on yours.

 A: Create and promote relevant, industry leading content to the right group of authoritative websites.

 A: The best backlinks are both authoritative and relevant.

 If you’ve taken even the shallowest dive into the world of SEO, you’ve probably heard of backlinks.

-And that’s how it should be, because If Search Engine Optimization were a song, backlinks would be the chorus.
+And that’s how it should be, because If SEO were a song, backlinks would be the chorus.

-Quite simply, they’re an essential element lying at the foundation of any website that actually gets found.
+Quite simply, they’re an essential element of the foundation for any website that gets found through organic search.

 As much as backlinks get talked up, there’s a massive gap between just knowing that backlinks are important and knowing how to gain quality authoritative backlinks that boost SEO.